 When was the last time you held a hermit crab?
 Have you ever set a fish trap to catch minnows?
 How would a great blue heron look through a telescope?
 Have you ever seen red-winged blackbirds mobbing a red-tailed hawk?
 Now is your chance for your family to learn together about the wonders in nature.
 Each program will focus on conservation updates, animal and plant interrelationships, changing environmental conditions, and an appreciation for the beauty and diversity of our surroundings.
 Each experience will leave you excited for the next one!

 The Newbury Town Library August Family Concert will feature two-time Grammy award-winning artist, Bill Harley!
 A recipient of a Lifetime Achievement Award from the RI Council for the Humanities and an NPR commentator, Bill’s songs and stories paint a vibrant and hilarious picture of growing up, schooling and family life.
 His work spans the generation gap, reminds us of our common humanity and challenges us to be our very best selves.
 A prolific author and recording artist, Bill tours nationwide as an author, performing artist and keynote speaker.

-Children ages 5-17 can sign up for an exuberant art session with Nancy Forristall at her Pine Island studio in Newbury, beginning April 1st, 2017 for 10 weeks.
+Two spots left for after school art classes.
+Students ages 5-17 can sign up today for an exuberant art session with Nancy Forristall at her Pine Island studio in Newbury.

 With a limit of 6 students per session, the outstanding student/teacher ratio promotes the individual development of each student, provides a nurturing and engaging experience that builds the foundation for a life-long love of creating art.
 Nancy encourages her student’s natural sense of curiosity, exploration, play and joy.
 There will be no classes during April vacation or Memorial Day.